ssmiller25/r15cookieblog/content/info/remote.md

 - [How to Ace an Online Job Interview](https://www.wired.com/story/tips-for-online-job-interviews/): Also great tips for remote meetings in general
 - [How to Mentor Remote Workers](https://www.theatlantic.com/ideas/archive/2022/01/good-management-mentorship-remote-world/621219/)
 - [How to build remote teams properly](https://vadimkravcenko.com/en/how-to-build-remote-teams-properly/)
+- [My 90 day plan as a new manager of an existing team](https://betterprogramming.pub/my-90-day-plan-as-a-new-manager-of-an-existing-team-137896a8a3f8): Useful outside of management roles.
 - [My Week Shadowing a Gitlab SRE](https://about.gitlab.com/blog/2019/12/16/sre-shadow/): Not directly related, but Gitlab being a 100% remote company, it's still an interesting article
 - [On Messing Up Your Remote Team...and Then Getting It Right](https://angel.co/blog/on-messing-up-your-remote-team-and-then-getting-it-right?utm_source=platform-newsletter&utm_medium=email&utm_campaign=platform-newsletter-20191219&alla[source]=platform)
 - [Remote work: Lessons from a remote-first company](https://enterprisersproject.com/article/2020/3/remote-work-lessons)